 The LITC staff has over a decade of tax preparation experienced and are represented by an enrolled agent authorized to represent clients in front of the IRS.
 We can work with those who do not live close to the clinic.
 We have clinics open twice a month in Washington County and Salt Lake County.
 We can also work with you by phone, fax, email or through the mail.
 This service is ongoing throughout the year and open to the entire community.

 We are open Monday -Thursday 9am-3pm and Fridays from 9am-12pm.
+Evening hours 5pm-8pm (1st and 3rd Wednesday of every month).
 Later appointments are available upon request.
 We are available for group classes and seminars on topics such as Taxes for newcomers, protecting yourself from identity theft, filing taxes as an international student, small business tax tips, and selecting reputable tax practitioners.
 Call us to schedule an appointment to come to your group or to find out where we will be teaching!